The flex circuit design is slowly becoming more relevant than their rigid counterparts.

 One challenge that you are going to face when designing flex circuits is taking the time to find design software that is effective and responsive.
 You can get away with a few flaws with design software for rigid circuit design software, but there is no way that you can get away with any when it comes to flex circuit design software.

-Flex circuits entail a completely different utilisation of materials when compared to their rigid counterparts, even though both use the same materials in their design.
+Flex circuits entail a completely different utilization of materials when compared to their rigid counterparts, even though both use the same materials in their design.
 It is the crux of the challenges that flex circuit designers face.

 Image 5: FR4 used as a base on a rigid circuit.